DiepNguyen167/test-project/Readme.md

     - Write the image metadata (content type, size, etc) to a database of your choice, including all relevant HTTP information.

-## URL:
+## NOTE:
-Login with your Google account:
+Login with your Google account.

+Url:
 ```
 http://localhost:8082/login
 ```